JalalSayed1/IIR-filters/README.md

     python main.py
     ```

     The script will start visualizing the joystick data on a Matplotlib graph in real-time and another small window will appear with a button to toggle between using raw data or filtered data to update the LEDs in real time.
+The actual sampling rate is displayed in the terminal.

 ## Video demo